ShenyiLu/Homework1/README.md

 ### `ConversionsHelper`

-For this lab, you will complete seven methods in a class called `ConversionsHelper`.
+For this homework you will complete seven methods in a class called `ConversionsHelper`.
 Each method performs a helpful conversion, like bits to bytes or the time in one time zone to the time in another time zone.

 The Javadoc for each method describes how the method must be implemented.
 Carefully read the documentation and implement a solution that adheres to the specifications.